inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

-- Because of the way that InaSAFE calculates this function, we need to make sure that this exposure layer has a column in the attribute table that InaSAFE expects, named “AFFECTED”
+- Because of the way that InaSAFE calculates this function, we need to make sure that this exposure layer has a column in the attribute table that InaSAFE expects, named "AFFECTED".
 - Click OK and then open the attribute table for the *area_terdampak_Sirahan* layer.

 .. image:: /static/training/intermediate/qgis-inasafe/image43.*
    :align: center

 - We need to add some data to this layer so that QGIS can run the flood function correctly.
   When QGIS runs the flood function, it checks every feature in the hazard layer to make sure that it is in fact a flood prone area.
-  Hence, each feature must have an attribute named AFFECTED.
+  Hence, each feature must have an attribute named "AFFECTED".
 - First, let’s add the new column to our layer.
 - Still in the attribute table, click the :guilabel:`Toggle Editing` button.